uncw-library/digitalmeasures-scripts/app/README.md

 #### How to production (non-docker)

-Vivo is at randall-vivo.uncw.edu:/usr/local/VIVO.  digitalmeasures-scripts is at randall-vivo.uncw.edu:/usr/local/digitalmeasures-scripts.
+Vivo is at randall-vivo.uncw.edu:/usr/local/VIVO.  vivo-data-update is at randall-vivo.uncw.edu:/usr/local/vivo-data-update.
 I recommend git push/pull to the production rather than editing the code on production.
 There are a few cron jobs at `sudo crontab -e` that run xml_to_turtle.py, then copy the file to Vivo, then restart vivo.